Assembly-WebCrew/pss/README.md

 ### Configuration

+Configuration can be set with a config file and/or environment variables.

-To change the config, copy `pss.properties.example` as `pss.properties` either to the same directory as the jar or the parent directory (=project root when local dev)
+To set the config with a config file, copy `pss.properties.example` as `pss.properties` either to the same directory as the jar or the parent directory (=project root when local dev)

+To set the config with environment variables, convert the properties to uppercase, replace dots with underscores and prefix them with `PSS_`.
+For example, the `http.port` in the config can be set with with `PSS_HTTP_PORT` environment variable.
+All available config properties are in `pss.properties.example`.

 ### API/Development